-An orthopedist specialist, or orthopedic surgeon, is also a trained and board-certified physician whose primary professional focus is the prevention, diagnosis, and treatment of disorders of the bones, joints, tendons, muscles, and ligaments.
+An orthopedist specialist, or Southwest orthopedic specialists, is also a trained and board-certified physician whose primary professional focus is the prevention, diagnosis, and treatment of disorders of the bones, joints, tendons, muscles, and ligaments.
 While some orthopedic surgeons limit their scope to hip and ankle, foot and knee, shoulder and elbow, hand, or spine treatments, others prefer to generalize their practice,

 Whatever the area of expertise, an orthopedic surgeon can provide treatment for any musculoskeletal trauma to the body, as well as treatment of the more advanced effects of osteoarthritis.